cea-hpc/phobos/doc/design/deletion_and_versioning.md

 This will avoid conflicts in case of a medium recovery, where extents for two different objects with the same ID are written on.

 The ID of an extent on a medium must stay unique.
-As example, the LTFS path to each extent must stay unique.
+For example, the LTFS path to each extent must stay unique.
 It will depend on UUID and version.
 We must ensure the compatibility of previous extent ID with no version and UUID.